ITU-BDSA2024-GROUP13/Chirp/docs/report.md

 If an LLM was used simply for sparring to find the root cause of a bug, it was not included in the co-author message, unless it provided code to solve the bug.

 In terms of the value of their responses, it varied.
 Sometimes, it was a small human error which was overseen, and the LLM helped discover it.
-In other more complex cases, it required a greater understanding of the program which the LLMs, especially **ChatGPT** lacked.
+In other more complex cases, it required a greater understanding of the code base which the LLMs, especially **ChatGPT** lacked.
 In these situations, the LLMs which are built in to the text editors, **GitHub** **CoPilot** and **Codium**, were able to gather more information, but were still not always able to solve errors.
 This may have lead to some spirals throughout the development process, of over-relying on an LLM to find a solution, taking a longer time to solve the problem.